 However, this University strongly emphasizes environmental sustainability, diversity, and global awareness.
 Numerous international possibilities are available to students at USF, including more than 100 study-abroad programs in 45 different nations.

 The University has a 13-to-1 student-to-faculty ratio with an average class size of 29 students.

-The most popular majors among undergraduates are the social sciences, the sciences, and business.
-The NCAA Division I West Coast Conference, is where the USF Dons compete in sports.
+In addition, the most popular majors among undergraduates are the social sciences, the sciences, and business.
+The NCAA Division I West Coast Conference is where the USF Dons compete in sports.